 While the cupcakes are cooling, make the chocolate-covered figs and the frosting.
 Cut the stems off each fig, and slice each one in half.
 Line a cookie sheet or large plate with parchment paper.

-To assemble the cupcakes: Poke a hole in the center of each cupcake and fill each one with 2-3 teaspoons of fig filling.
+To assemble the cupcakes: Poke a hole in the center of each cupcake, then fill each one with 2-3 teaspoons of fig filling.
 Spread or pipe on the maple frosting, then garnish with a chocolate-covered fig half.
-Drizzle on a small amount of maple syrup before serving, if desired.
+Finally, drizzle on a small amount of maple syrup before serving, if desired.

 Also, I have a New Year’s sale going on in my cookbook and food photography shop, SHOP | kelly peloza photo!
 Everything is 25% through the end of the week, which includes signed copies of Cheers to Vegan Sweets, matted food photography prints, greeting cards, zines, and magnets.
 If you’ve been eyeing anything or are in need of gift, now is the time!